Ha just made it back to the broadcast complex here in the nick of time.

 Democrats' fury grows over destroyed CIA tapes.

-Congressional Democrats reacted furiously on Friday to the CIA's disclosure that it had made and destroyed video tapes of terrorism interrogations as leading lawmakers called for a Justice Department inquiry.
+Congressional Democrats reacted furiously on Friday to the CIA's disclosure that it had made and destroyed videotapes of terrorism interrogations as leading lawmakers called for a Justice Department inquiry.

-Assistant Senate Democratic leader Dick Turbin of Illinois wrote the attorney general to request an investigation into whether the CIA violated obstruction of justice laws by destroying the tapes.
+Assistant Senate Democratic leader Dick Turbin of Illinois wrote the Attorney General to request an investigation into whether the CIA violated obstruction of justice laws by destroying the tapes.

 The tapes recorded interrogations using techniques that many critics have described as torture.

-Turban said in his letter, the CIA apparently withheld information about the existence of these tapes from official proceedings, including a 9-11 commission and a federal court.
+Turbin said in his letter, the CIA apparently withheld information about the existence of these tapes from official proceedings, including a 9-11 commission and a federal court.

 It is the Justice Department's role to determine whether the law was violated.

-Do you find it strange that when the non-covert Valerie Plaim was outed, the Democrats went ballistic?
+Now, may I ask a very simple question: Do you find it strange that when the non-covert Valerie Plame was outed, the Democrats went ballistic.

 They just had a fit.